dtw-python: Dynamic Time Warping in Python

 Installation

-To install the stable version of the package, issue the following command:
+To install the stable version of the package, issue the following command (or uv equivalents):

 pip install dtw-python